sumo47/kotlin_learning/README.md

    - Class ( Abstract class ) can't be instantiated
    - Abstract class can have both abstract and not abstract properties & methods
    - if a class has abstract method or property then class must be declared as abstract
+# Interface
+* Interface
+* Need of Interface
+* Polymorphic Behavior
+  - Group objects based on what they can do rather than what they are.
+  - To use polymorphism in unrelated set of classes (i.e. classes which do not belong to same inheritance hierarchy)
+  - Common Terminology - Interface is a contract which states that whoever implements that interface has to provide the implementation for the methods.
+  - Interfaces are meant for behaviors.
+Classes which exihibits  that behavior implements that interface.
+  - Interface can have both abstract and concrete methods.
+  - Interface can implement other interfaces and one class can implement many interface but class can have only one superclass.
+  -